-What Is the Best Galapagos Cruise Itinerary?
+What Is the Best Galapagos Itinerary?

-November 30, 2023 • Lis Larson
+July 3, 2024 • Lis Larson

 Spoiler alert: a longer one.
 And it’s all about your interests.
 Learn more about the north, south, east, west & central routes, then let our experts who’ve been help you get aboard the best islands for your needs.

-What is the best Galapagos cruise itinerary?
+What is the best Galapagos Islands itinerary?
 Which Galapagos Islands should you visit?
 How many days should you spend?
 With 13 major islands in the archipelago, each offering a unique mix of wildlife, it can be dizzying to figure out the best Galapagos cruise itinerary.

 That’s where we come in.
 Below we share some tips to help you understand all the considerations that help us find your best match.